folutade/KnowThatYouAnointed/content/posts/the-party.md

 You can see the analysis for each line by clicking the triangle next to the line and each subsection.

-You'll get a better sense of the context and progression if you go through the lines in order, but you can also use this post as a reference to dive into particular lines out of order.
+You'll get a better sense of the context and progression of thought if you go through the lines in order, but you can also use this post as a reference to dive into particular lines out of order.

 ## "Watch the Party Die" by Kendrick Lamar